Lonelyhearts (Grimm): Plot

 Opening quote: "There she paused for a while thinking... but the temptation was so great that she could not conquer it."

-A young woman, Faith Collins, is running along a road, tormented by visions, and is hit by a car.
+A young woman, Faith Collins, is running along a road, tormented by visions, and is hit by a motorist.
 The driver, Leroy Kent, calls an ambulance while a mysterious man arrives and suffocates her to death before disappearing.
 Nick (David Giuntoli) and Hank (Russell Hornsby) are called to investigate and find glass cuts in her arms.
 They interrogate her husband, Roy, as he has been reported for domestic abuse, but he doesn't reveal anything.

 Following up on a social media post she made, Nick and Hank arrive at a bed and breakfast and question the owner, Billy Capra (Patrick Fischler).
 He says that Faith appeared at the B&B but didn't stay.
 He shows them the garden, where Nick sees Capra shift into creature form.
 Nick and Monroe (Silas Weir Mitchell) later identify him as a Ziegevolk, whose pheromones make women fall in love with him.
 Nick and Hank discover that other women have gone missing since Capra arrived in Portland, some of them later turning up pregnant.
 Capra is shown feeding three women caged up in his basement.

 Nick tells Monroe to follow Capra to a bar while Hank sneaks into the B&B. Hank discovers the caged women but stumbles into a booby trap and is incapacitated.
 Nick arrives shortly after Capra leaves the bar.
 He finds Hank, but they're locked in by Capra, who turns on the gas.
 Nick and Hank break down the door to escape, but Capra has already escaped with a woman from the bar.

 Meanwhile, a man (Henri Lubatti) shows up in the police station, asking Sgt.
 Wu (Reggie Lee) for the officer (Nick) who killed his friend, Hulda (the Reaper that tried to kill Marie).
 Captain Renard (Sasha Roiz) tells him to check his information.
 Renard later meets with the man, admonishing him for arriving at Portland without his permission and cutting his ear off with his own scythe, telling him to never come back.

 Nick and Hank follow Capra using a tracking device attached to his car.
-They find him in a park: he flees, but is hit by a car.
+They find him in a park: he flees, but is hit by a motorist.
 As Nick and Hank walk away, Capra uses his pheromones on a female paramedic.